wp-plugins/wp-conditional-captcha/readme.txt

 Yes, but not any more.
 The TypePad Antispam plugin hasn't been updated in over 4 years, and is not compatible with the latest version of WordPress.

-= What about the default WordPress comment settings? =

-All the default settings have priority (so it is recommended that you turn off the "Comment must be manually approved" and "Comment author must have a previously approved comment" settings as they will prevent the plugin from having any effect!).

-The moderation keywords and blacklist on the discussion settings page also take priority - if a comment matches them it will be sent directly to moderation/spam, without the opportunity for the commenter to complete a CAPTCHA.

 == Changelog ==

 = 3.6 =